-Teaching primary science: exploring space NE003 / A22
+Teaching primary science: exploring space NE003 / A23

 Taking part in this CPD will provide evidence for the Space Education Quality Mark (SEQM).
 It will also give you resources and subject knowledge that will enable you to plan lessons and enrichment activities to provide further evidence towards the quality mark.
-In the first week you will be presented with an activity grid to help you to identify areas which support the curriculum and give opportunities for working scientifically.
+At the start of the course you will be presented with an activity grid to help you to identify areas which support the curriculum and give opportunities for working scientifically.
 This grid can also be used as part of the evidence for your submission.

 Who is it for?